Marko2155/JMake/README.md

 # JMake
 JMake is a program that I made to automatically build java programs.
-For it to run though, you'll need to name the .java file to "applet.java".
-Oh, and you don't need to download anything!
-JMake downloads everything for you, even the JDK!
-Also you have to drag it into a folder if you want to use it.
+It's basically make for the Java programming language.
+For it to run though, the applet that you want to build needs to be named "applet.java" or else JMake won't build it.